mcyee/Chess/README.md

 ## Chess

-This is a standalone application in which you can play a game of chess as well as do the following
+This is a standalone application in which you can play a game of chess as well as do the following:

 * Develop openings with annotations
 * Record chess games for analysis
 * Use the computer to analyze recorded chess games

-###Features in Development
+##Features in Development

 * Record chess games for analysis

-###Completed Components
+##Completed Components

 * The main framework that will help us navigate through a completed game

 ###To Do

-* Feature: save the game information in terms of who was white, black, when the game was played, etc. (This differentiates between a game file and opening file, etc)
+* Feature: save the game information

 **Note**:
 The C++ implementation has been moved to the `cpp` branch as this project is intended to be written in Java.